 How do green loans differ from conventional auto loans?

-A green auto loan is functionally similar to a traditional car loan: You’ll apply for the loan through a lender, receive an interest rate based on your credit score, select a repayment term and make regular payments with interest throughout the life of the loan.
+A green auto loan functions like a traditional car loan: You’ll apply for the loan through an auto lender, receive an interest rate based on your credit score, select a repayment term and make regular payments with interest over the loan term.
 However, the details of the two loans may be slightly different.

-A main defining factor of green auto loans is where you will apply for them.
-Unlike typical auto loans, which you can get from banks and online lenders, it is more likely that you will find a green auto loan through a local credit union.
+A main defining factor of green auto loans is where they’re available.
+Unlike typical auto loans, which you can get from banks and online lenders, you’re more likely to find a green auto loan through a local credit union.
 The University of Hawaii Federal Credit Union, the Vermont State Employees Credit Union and Verity Credit Union are all examples of credit unions that offer green auto loans.

 Next steps and where to apply for a green auto loan

-When applying for a green auto loan, first ensure that your finances are in the best shape possible.
+Before applying for a green auto loan, ensure your finances are in the best shape possible.
 It is always wise to work to improve your credit score, since lenders use your credit score, income and more to determine whether you qualify for a loan and what rates they can offer you.

 From there, you can shop around for your green auto loan.
-It’s typically best to get a few quotes before signing up, as every lender offers different rates.
+Ideally, you want to get a few rate quotes before applying for a loan to get the best deal.
 There are several resources that can help as you begin the car-buying process:

-- PlugStar: PlugStar is a great resource for car shoppers early in the process.
+- PlugStar: PlugStar is a resource that’s particularly helpful for car shoppers early in the process.
 After entering your ZIP code and desired make and model, you’ll see cost estimates, available incentives, information on local dealerships and the environmental footprint of the vehicle.

 - EV Life: EV Life’s EV Climate Loan allows you to get prequalified with multiple lenders and automatically qualifies you for rebates and incentives, applying those savings upfront to your monthly payment.